-The project period will span the date of the grant award until September 29, 2017.
-This period can be extended and additional funding provided, depending upon the performance of the grantee and the availability of funds.
+The project is expected to be awarded in early November and the period will end September 30, 2019, the last day of the District Government's fiscal year.
+This period can be extended and additional funding provided, depending upon the performance of the Grantee, and the availability of funds, and the District's need to expand the project.
+Deliverables will be required throughout the project period.